Political Rifts and Conservation Consequences

 Evolution of Kakapo Conservation Departments in the 1970s and 1980s

 In the 1970s and 1980s, two parties held considerable sway over Kakapo recovery efforts.
-The first was the Department of Internal Affairs Wildlife Division.
-The second was the National Parks Authority, under which operated the Fiordland National Park Board.
+The first was the Wildlife Division and second was the National Parks Authority, under which operated the Fiordland National Park Board.

-Both departments were under considerable pressure from their communities for different reasons.
 The National Park Authority and the Fiordland National Park Board had put considerable funds toward the management of Chamois and Deer in the Park at the expense (some felt) of controlling stoats.
 They had also funded considerable research on native species which, while useful, really only seemed to be highlighting their decline.
-Results had been poor, particularly with Kakapo, which had vanished over the previous fifteen years from most of the Milford Catchment and neighboring Poison Bay.
+Results had been poor, particularly with Kakapo, which had vanished over the previous fifteen years from most of the Milford Catchment and neighbouring Poison Bay.

-The Wildlife service, on the other hand, was suffering deeply from underfunding; they relied heavily upon volunteers to achieve results.
 A Kakapo captive breeding programme the decade prior had failed, and the six Kakapo had all died.
 Takahe were in rapid decline.
 The Orange-fronted Parakeet, Laughing Owl, Huia, South island Kokako, and Bush Wren were all recently feared extinct.
 They had a long list of species in decline, none of which they had the resources to save.
 They were frustrated by what they viewed as poor prioritisation and management of very limited resources by the Parks Authority.
 They felt they needed a public conservation win if more funding was to be secured.

 Fiordland National Park was home to a declining Kakapo Population